-Projects funded in FY 2013 shall have a performance period up to 24 months.
+Projects funded in FY 2014 shall have a performance period up to 24 months with an anticipated start date(s) as early as September 1, 2014, or as late as November 1, 2014.

 Proposals not funded in the current fiscal period may be considered for funding in another fiscal period without NOAA repeating the competitive process outlined in this announcement.